 Credit Card Payments:

-- MasterCard, American Express or Discover Cards are accepted for online payments.
+- Visa, MasterCard, American Express and Discover Cards are accepted for online payments.

 Electronic Check Payments: